Timeline of the COVID-19 pandemic in Australia (2020): Week 3

 On 10 March, Victorian Premier Daniel Andrews warned Victorians to expect "extreme measures" in the wake of the federal government updating the travel advice for Italy.
 These could include cancelling major sporting events, requiring entire economic sectors to work from home, and calling recently retired health professionals to return to work.

 On 16 March, Victorian Premier Daniel Andrews declared a state of emergency until 13 April.
-The State of Emergency was subsequently extended (see below).
+A State of Emergency in the External Territory of Norfolk Island was declared the following day (its second State of Emergency in two days).
+Covid States of Emergency were subsequently extended.

 Also on 16 March, the 2020 National Folk Festival in Canberra was cancelled.

 The University of Queensland stopped all teaching for the week after three students tested positive for the virus.
 Western Australia introduced similar measures as New South Wales, preventing schools from organising gatherings of over 500.
 Susan McDonald, a Queensland senator, confirmed being infected with the virus.
 New South Wales Liberal senator, Andrew Bragg, was the third Australian politician to test positive.

 On 17 March, the New South Wales government announced a A$2.3 billion stimulus package, including A$700 million for health services.
 A$450 million was allocated to waive payroll tax for 3 months.
 A$250 million so state-owned buildings and public schools could employ more cleaners.
 A$750 million was allocated for capital works and public asset maintenance.

 On 18 March, a human biosecurity emergency was declared by the Governor-General of Australia, David Hurley, under Section 475 of the Biosecurity Act 2015.

 Also on 18 March, the cruise ship docked in Sydney and discharged about 3,500 passengers.
 79 passengers had tested positive for the virus by 1 April. also docked that day.
 By 2 April, 34 passengers and 5 crew members had tested positive for the virus in New South Wales alone.

 Still on 18 March, the Northern Territory government announced an economic stimulus package of A$60 million.